Shao-Group/anchorage-test/README.md

 # Anchorage-test
 This is the test repo for [anchorage](https://github.com/Shao-Group/anchorage) assembly method.
-All evaluations were performed on an intel iMac (2019 model).
+All evaluations were performed on an intel iMac.

 # Packages and Experiments
 Our experiments involve those tools.